-You can find your own State Pension age and the date you reach it by using the calculator at www.gov.uk/calculate-state-pension or by phoning the Future Pension Centre on 0800 731 0175.
+You can find your State Pension age at www.gov.uk/calculate-state-pension or phone the Future Pension Centre on 0800 731 0175.

-Savings provisions for existing claimants
+Protection for existing claimants

 Existing mixed aged couples continuously entitled to PC since 14 May 2019 can stay on PC, provided there is no break in the claim.